Ali Khamenei: Personal life

+Health

+Khamenei's health was repeatedly the subject of speculation.
+In January 2007, rumors spread of his illness or death after he had not been seen in public for some weeks and had not appeared as he traditionally did at celebrations for Eid al-Adha.
+Khamenei issued a statement declaring that "enemies of the Islamic system fabricated various rumors about death and health to demoralize the Iranian nation", but according to the author Hooman Majd, he appeared to be "visibly weak" in photos released with the statement.

+In September 2014, he underwent prostate surgery, which state media described as a routine medical procedure.
+According to a report by Le Figaro, Western intelligence sources claimed in 2015 that Khamenei had prostate cancer with two years left to live.
+In September 2022, it was reported that Khamenei underwent surgery for a bowel obstruction and temporarily canceled several scheduled meetings.

 Lifestyle

+Khamenei prays with a turbah in 2017.
+Doing salah this way is specific to Shia Islam.

-According to Mehdi Khalaji, an Iran expert at the Washington Institute for Near East Policy, Khamenei has a decent life "without it being luxurious".
-Robert Tait of The Daily Telegraph commented that Khamenei is "renowned for a spartan lifestyle".
-Dexter Filkins describes Khamenei as presenting himself "as an ascetic, dressing and eating simply".
+According to Mehdi Khalaji, an Iran expert at the Washington Institute for Near East Policy, Khamenei had a decent life "without it being luxurious".
+Robert Tait of The Daily Telegraph commented that Khamenei was "renowned for a spartan lifestyle".
+Dexter Filkins described Khamenei as presenting himself "as an ascetic, dressing and eating simply".
 In an interview with a women's magazine, his wife declared that "we do not have decorations, in the usual sense.
 Years ago, we freed ourselves from these things".

-On the other hand, Mother Nature Network reported that Khamenei has been seen riding around in a BMW car and published a picture of him exiting one.
-Khamenei, often seen as stern, enjoys poetry, gardening, and once smoked a pipe — unusual for a cleric.
-Despite his absolute power, he leads a modest life, rarely leaving Iran, and has been pictured happily tending his garden with a simple plastic watering can.
+On the other hand, Mother Nature Network reported in 2016 that Khamenei was seen riding around in a BMW car and published a picture of him exiting one.
+Khamenei, often seen as stern, enjoyed poetry, gardening, and once smoked a pipe – unusual for a cleric.
+Despite his absolute power, he led a modest life, rarely leaving Iran, and was pictured happily tending his garden with a simple plastic watering can.

-Health

-Khamenei's health has been called into question.
-In January 2007, rumors spread of his illness or death after he had not been seen in public for some weeks and had not appeared as he traditionally does at celebrations for Eid al-Adha.
-Khamenei issued a statement declaring that "enemies of the Islamic system fabricated various rumors about death and health to demoralize the Iranian nation", but according to the author Hooman Majd, he appeared to be "visibly weak" in photos released with the statement.

-On 9 September 2014, Khamenei underwent prostate surgery in what his doctors described in state news media as a "routine operation".
-According to a report by Le Figaro, Western intelligence sources said in 2015 that Khamenei had prostate cancer with two years left to live.
-In September 2022, it was reported that Khamenei had undergone surgery for bowel obstruction and had to cancel a number of meetings.